babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 * Approve changes if you are confident about them.
 * If you are the first reviewer to approve the changes add the label "Needs one reviewer" so that others can see which PRs already have a feedback and which don't have any yet.
 * Comment on the changes if something is not clear to you and needs further clarification or actions
-* If you are not familiar with the domain ask for more context (better in person) rather than skipping to something more familiar
+* If you are not familiar with the domain ask for more context (better directly to the author) rather than skipping to something more familiar
 * Ask, don't tell. ("What do you think about...?", "How about ...?", "Should we try ...?")
 * Be brief but clear in your comments (code review is not about proving who is more correct or knows more)
 * Unless explicitly asked for it do not suggest code to be written in a specific way - let the author to find or suggest a solution themselves, they may come up with a better one